Ahmed-hadi/P3-Classic-arcade-game-master/README.md

 # Instructions to play the game:
 * Use arrow keys to move.
-* Collect two gems to make the key appear.
+* Collect three gems to make the Star appear.
-* Collect the key to advance to next level.
+* Collect the Star to advance to next level.